 T.P.S.: I am responsible for Coil playing live.
 So I said, “You’ve got to be able to.
 It’s so easy, you’ve got to do it,” and many tears have been shed since then (he and P.C. laugh).
 But, you know, here we are, still doing it, so…Took a lot of arm twisting, though, to make them do it.

-J.W.: What, um…what do you see Coil becoming, you know, what do you see Coil now as, versus, you know, how Coil was 10, on 20 years ago?
-You know, you know, how do you see it now and then where do you see it going from here?
+J.W.: What do you see Coil becoming?
+What do you see Coil now versus how Coil was 10, 20 years ago?
+How do you see it now and then where do you see it going from here?

 P.C.: Well, it was, Coil always was a vehicle.
 I mean, initially, it was, you know, John Balance’s band, and I, he just asked me to help him do some, some stuff, and uh, the main difference right now is I’m not sure how much he wants to do it, or, you know, how much he wants to, to make music, and he tells me that he does, but, um, he’s kinda going through some weird things in his life at the moment.
 I don’t know if he will continue to do that, or not.
 I don’t really know if the reason he’s doing it is just to make money, or if he does feel kinda musically motivated.
 Um, but assuming that, assuming that he does, you know, I’m sure we will continue to work with each other.
 But because we’ve sort of split up personally (T.P.S. looks down at the table), um, obviously the sort-of dynamic is slightly different.
 Um, but, you know, the basic motivation for me has always just been whimsical, you know.
 If…there’s, there’s always kind of new, new stuff coming along that’s interesting, and, and, uh, yeah, I do like making music, I’m sure that I’ll, we’ll continue to do that, you know, whether it’s Coil or whether it’s something else, I don’t know, but, um, I think, you know, one of the things that’s not good for a relationship and just as much as it’s not good for a band is for people to take, you know, take things for granted, take the future for granted, or take, you know any kind of continuity, really, for granted, you know, you, in order to have a stable and fulfilling – not stable – but an interesting relationship, you know, that lasts, you’ve got to, you know, you’ve gotta keep things the way they were when you first met, you know, when you actually can’t put anything else out of your mind except getting into somebody’s pants, and it’s sort of the same with the band, you know, you’ve got to approach your music as though you want to get into its pants, and if you just assume that next year, there’ll be another tour and another album, then it’s fucked up.
 You can’t really do it, you know, so, right now, I’m not assuming anything about next year, apart from some shows that I’ve got in May, um…but, uh, you know, if you have the attitude that, like, just met some young German and you really want to do something with them, it’s, or if you just met some piece of German software and you really wanna do something with it, it’s fundamentally the same, so on that basis, we will continue to do things, but I don’t know what they’re gonna be.